 Put simply, jurisdiction is the country in which court proceedings relating to your divorce, financial matters and children arrangements will be dealt with.
 If your marriage has an international element to it, the issue of jurisdiction will come up in the event you divorce.

 The country where a divorce takes place can have a big impact on your divorce settlement.
 So it is vital to choose the jurisdiction carefully.
 However, you cannot simply do some research and pick a country where you think the divorce laws will be kindest to you and start proceedings there.
-You must demonstrate a connection to the country you want to divorce in and your ability to divorce in a particular country will depend upon:
+You must demonstrate a connection to the country you want to divorce in and your ability to divorce in that country will depend upon:

 - Habitual residence – you may be able to divorce in a country where you or your ex live regularly, for example if you work or study in that country